 - Pause before returning to the start and repeating on the other side.

 - Complete 10 reps on each side.

-If this feels difficult, modify by dropping down to low plank.
+If this feels difficult, modify by placing your arms on an elevated surface (like your couch) or dropping down to low plank.
 "You’ll feel your core engage, and may not be able to hold your plank as long, but you’ll be activating the right muscles!"
 Bailey says.